We may earn revenue from the products available on this page and participate in affiliate programs.

 - Best for ease of installation: August WiFi Smart Lock

-- Best smart lock with an alarm: Schlage Connect Smart Deadbolt
+- Best with an alarm: Schlage Connect Smart Deadbolt

-- Best smart lock with door handles included: Schlage Encode Smart WiFi Deadbolt
+- Best with door handles included: Schlage Encode Smart WiFi Deadbolt

-- Best smart lock on a budget: Kwikset Halo WiFi Smart Lock
+- Best budget: Kwikset Halo WiFi Smart Lock

 How do the best smart locks work?